daix6/AskDaily/README.md

 ### Fill YAML Front-Matter Headers

-The `cli.js` will automatically generate the front-matter header for you, which is required for generate the website.
-So fill out it in format.
+The `cli.js` will automatically generate the front-matter header for you, which is required for generating the website.
+So please fill out it in format.

 ```yaml
 ---